-2 Theatre elective options may include, but are not limited to the following: Playwriting, THR 115 Improvisation, Stagecraft II, practicum (THR 190/290) or internship (both practicum and internship can be repeated), ENG 214 Drama, THR 225 Directing, theatre Education, and other theatre courses to be developed.
+2 Theatre elective options may include, but are not limited to the following: Playwriting, THR 115 Improvisation, Theatre Practicum II (THR 290), ENG 214 Drama, THR 225 Directing, theatre Education, and other theatre courses to be developed.
 Students within the program are encouraged to take a variety of theatre courses to explore their own interests and career paths.